Categories

 Community Engagement

-Frontline staff are the vital public face of an organisation and its reputation hinges on their dedication and ability.
+Frontline staff are the vital public face of an organisation and its reputation hinges on their dedication and ability and in particular their engagement with their communities.

-• Innovation in working with, and being led by the community
+• Innovation in working with, and being steered by, communities

 Sponsored by